StefanSchade/TaleForge/README.md

 ## Vision

+### A platform for text adventures and role playing

 I dream of TaleForge to become a gateway to limitless adventures, where users can create, share and enjoy text based graphics adventures:

 - **No-Code Adventure Design:** Create detailed, engaging text adventures without having to program.